← Back to all guidesIncome Tax

 1. Original Market Value (OMV) This is the list price of the car when new, including VAT and VRT.
 It's fixed for the life of the vehicle.

-Formula: BIK = OMV × BIK Rate
+Formula: BIK = (OMV minus any reductions) × BIK Rate

-For an EV with an OMV of €55,000: BIK = €55,000 × 9% = €4,950 per year
+For a typical low-mileage EV driver in 2025 with an OMV of €55,000: BIK = (€55,000 − €45,000 reductions) × 22.5% = €2,250 per year

-For a petrol car with the same OMV and CO2 in Category E: BIK = €55,000 × 25% = €13,750 per year
+For a petrol car in Category E with the same OMV (only the €10,000 universal reduction applies, and that covers categories A–D only): BIK = €55,000 × 37.5% = €20,625 per year

 The EV BIK Relief: What's Left in 2025?

-For 2025, Revenue reduces the OMV of an EV by €10,000 before applying the BIK rate.
+For 2025, Revenue reduces the OMV of an EV by a combined €45,000 before applying the BIK rate — so an EV with an OMV of €45,000 or less generates zero BIK.

-Example: EV with OMV of €55,000 in 2025
+Example: EV with OMV of €55,000 in 2025 (under 26,000 business km)

 Amount